usaid-cs/yesterday-i-learned/random.md

 - [Goombas](http://mario.wikia.com/wiki/Goomba) are enemy mushrooms.
 - Osseous/Ossified (note e/i) means "bony / turned into bone".
 - The whole thing about people eating spiders in their sleep was ["invented as an example of the absurd things people will believe simply because they come across them on the Internet."](http://www.snopes.com/science/stats/spiders.asp) Vibrations from a sleeping person's lungs alone would alert spiders of danger.
-- Steve Choi is bald.
-He has a lovely voice, though, which more than makes up for it.
 - [Suicide tourism](https://en.wikipedia.org/wiki/Suicide_tourism) is a thing.
 People travel to Zurich to legally end themselves all the time.
 - ["Right to Hire"](http://emersongroupinc.com/employment-definitions/) in the States is hiring a temporary position that might be retained as permanent later on.
 This is in contrast with direct hire, which is your stereotypical full-time job.
 - Sears was founded in 1886.
 [Sears Holdings](https://en.wikipedia.org/wiki/Sears_Holdings) is actually [Kmart](https://en.wikipedia.org/wiki/Kmart).
 When Kmart bought Sears in 2005, Kmart named itself Sears Holdings, then spun off the remainder into Kmart again.